RahemShaikh/LoginSimulator/README.md

 ## Notes

-- Passwords are securely hashed using SHA-256.
+- Passwords are securely hashed using bcrypt.
 - Email authentication requires enabling "App Passwords" for Gmail
 - `.env` file should be kept secret and not committed to version control.